-Recent large projects that are among the largest in the world, like Meydan shopping mall and HABOM Sabiha Gokcen Airport indicate that Turkish companies have the knowledge and started to gain experience to develop such projects.
+Recent large projects that are among the largest in the world, like Meydan shopping mall and HABOM Sabiha Gokcen Airport indicate that Turkish companies have the knowledge and started o gain experience to develop such project.

-7. CONCLUSIONS
+8. CONCLUSIONS

-The number of shallow geothermal applications has increased from 24 in 2001 to 132 in 2012 with a total installed capacity of 32 MWt.
-This shows that there is growing, but not at a desired speed.
-The larger projects that are started to be built recently show that the trust and awareness in these systems are increasing.
+The number of shallow geothermal applications has increased from 24 in 2001 to 132 in 2014 with a total 42 MWt capacity.
+This shows that there is growing interest, but not at a desired level.
+The larger projects that have been built recently show that the trust and awareness in these systems are increasing.
 For a boost in shallow geothermal applications in Turkey the following recommendations can be given:

-- New laws and legislations that consider shallow geothermal among the renewable energy applications are needed. - Planning and realizing financial incentives for these systems should be done. - Local production of GHP and pipes should be encouraged. - Education activities to increase number of experts for design, construction and installation of these systems are necessary. - Information dissemination activities to increase the awareness on the benefits of these systems in public and also decision makers. - For quality assurance, technical success and economic design of shallow geothermal systems TRT must be used as a standard pre-design tool. - Turkey is very rich in geothermal resources.
+- New laws and legislations that considers shallow geothermal among the renewable energy applications are needed.

+- Planning and realizing financial incentives for these systems should be done. - Local production of GHP and pipes should be encouraged. - Education activities to increase number of experts for design, construction and installation of these systems are necessary. - Information dissemination activities to increase the awareness on the benefits of these systems in public and also decision makers. - For quality assurance, technical success and economic design of shallow geothermal systems TRT must be used as a standard pre-design tool.

+Turkey is very rich in geothermal resources.
 Some of these resources can be exploited more efficiently if they are used together with shallow geothermal systems, such as using waste heat from balneology applications in medium enthalpy fields.